syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Tagged-PDF.md

 PdfStructureElement rootElement = document.StructureElement;
 //Get the child elements for the element.
 PdfStructureElement[] child = rootElement.ChildElements;
-//Get the first child element from the page.
+//Get the first element from the child element.
 PdfStructureElement element = child[0];
 //Get the element properties.
 string abbrevation = element.Abbrevation;